samson8884/AngularSeed/README.md

 The following examples are available
 1. Grouping with hierarchy - refer to login.component.scss
-2. Variables and Theming - refer to _variables.scss and style.css for highlight color
+2. Variables and Theming - refer to _variables.scss and styles.css for highlight color
 3. Mixin - refer to _mixin.scss and login.component.scss for the border-radius mixin
 4. Importing file - variables and mixins can be imported into scss files which need to use them.
-Refer to syles.scss and login.component.scss
+Refer to styles.scss and login.component.scss